Canterbury healthcare clinic handing out anti-vaccine material

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The clinic, which the Herald has chosen not to name, has been giving out a publication called The Real News.
+The clinic, which The New Zealand Herald has chosen not to name, has been giving out a publication called The Real News.

 Ivermectin is a broad-spectrum anti-parasitic agent used in the treatment of scabies, onchocerciasis (river blindness) and strongyloidiasis.